NadavOsh/proco-rat-distortion-pedal/README.md

 ---

 ## ⚠️ Limitations / Improvements
-- No true bypass switching (if not implemented)
 - Power filtering can be improved to reduce noise
 - Op-amp selection can be optimized for different tonal characteristics
 - Could add switchable clipping modes